rsa16/Skaia/README.md

 ```
 $ git clone https://github.com/rsa16/Skaia
 $ cd Skaia
+$ git submodule update --init --recursive # to clone our submodules
 $ mkdir build
 $ cd build
 $ cmake ..
 ```
 Then we build.
+You may need to run `cmake --build .` twice in case of an error about SDL_image-static, not sure how to fix this yet.
 ```
 $ cmake --build . --config Release
 ## OR ##
-$ cmake -- build . --config Debug
+$ cmake --build . --config Debug
 ```
+The output will be in the bin folder at the root of the project.

 ## File Structure